How to Use Fennel Seeds for Irregular Periods?

 Is Dalia Good for Fatty Liver?

 Fatty liver is a growing health concern, often linked to lifestyle choices, unhealthy eating, and lack of physical activity.
 If you’re looking to heal your liver naturally, the food you eat plays a big role.
 One such food that often comes up in health conversations is dalia — also known as broken wheat or cracked wheat.
-But is dalia good for fatty liver?
+But is dalia good for fatty liver or Is Omega-3 Good for Fatty Liver?

 Let’s explore how dalia affects liver health, digestion, and why combining it with gentle support from Dr. Mom Herboveda, an ayurvedic syrup for gas and acidity, can make a difference.